Solomon Agbalaka

-Solomon Chinonso Agbalaka (born 9 November 2003) is a Nigerian football player who plays as a left-back for Russian club Sochi.
+Solomon Chinonso Agbalaka (born 9 November 2003) is a Nigerian football player who plays as a left-back.

 Club career

 On 9 August 2023, Agbalaka signed with Russian Premier League club Sochi on loan.
 He made his RPL debut for Sochi on 16 September 2023 against Spartak Moscow.
+Agbalaka left Sochi by mutual consent on 19 January 2026.

 International career

 Agbalaka represented Nigeria at the 2023 U-20 Africa Cup of Nations, where they finished third and he was selected to the Team of the Tournament.
 He then played in the 2023 FIFA U-20 World Cup, where Nigeria reached quarterfinals.